ikh-innovation/ros_package_template/README.md

 * `/python_service`: `package_template::TemplateService`.
 The service server of the Python node.
 * `/cpp_service`: `package_template::TemplateService`.
 The service server of the C++ node.

-## Troubleshooting

-Here are some common bugs that were encountered during the development phase.